Resources for Health & Wellness

 Environmental health information is available online through the Health Department website and includes information about common environmental allergens, bed bugs, pesticides and other concerns.
 Another source of information is the Environmental Health Clinic, a unique multidisciplinary clinic, and the only one of its kind in Ontario.
 The Environmental Health Clinic is the clinical part of a joint clinical and research program of Women's College Hospital and the University of Toronto.

 Harm reduction is about reducing harm by emphasizing tolerance, respect for personal choices and respect for human rights.
 It is about doing what is necessary to promote greater public health for all.
 Harm reduction is not only about drug use, but also other high risk activities such as sexual intercourse.
-To learn more, visit the Durham Harm Reduction Coalition or the AIDS Committee of Durham Region
+To learn more, visit the Region of Durham's Health Department or the AIDS Committee of Durham Region